 Goal 1: Advance research of the Earth system on timescales from minutes to months and, through the science-for-services value cycle approach, enable this research to provide local and regional actionable weather information that is needed for communities to reduce vulnerability to hazards, and advance applications such as renewable energy, agriculture, and health

-Goal 2: Revolutionize the warning process to account for compounding and cascading risk, and the evolving nature of weather impacts in a changing climate
+Goal 2: Enhance [New Zealand] the warning process to account for compounding and cascading risk, and the evolving nature of weather impacts in a changing climate

 Goal 3: Quantify and reduce uncertainty in predictions on timescales from minutes to months, enhance understanding of decision-making under uncertainty, and develop effective communication strategies on uncertainty for informed decision-making.

 The first goal (G1) is built on the science needed to produce weather-related information that serves a variety of decision-making needs for the benefit of diverse communities ranging from megacities to Indigenous populations, including urban and rural environments.
-It is centred on the concept of communities as the network for connecting people, as well as capturing the interaction of people within their surrounding environment.
-In order to be effective, the information gathered should provide not only the relevant time and space scales pertaining to the weather phenomena, but it should also be formulated as products co-designed by stakeholders.
+It is centred on the concept of communities as the network for connecting people, as well as acknowledging the inherently dynamic character of interactions in a socio-ecological system [New Zealand].
+In order to be effective, the information gathered should provide not only the relevant time and space scales pertaining to the weather phenomena, but it should also be co-designed with the stakeholders [New Zealand].

 The second goal (G2) is founded on the awareness that our information delivery systems and the practices aimed at protecting people and infrastructure from hazards are not static.
-The needs of populations are constantly evolving, the nature of risk is changing as climate change advances, urbanization is increasing, and vulnerability is shifting: our warning systems must develop accordingly.
-Weather science must account for the nonlinear changes in extreme events as our environment evolves due to climate change, and work with a variety of actors to determine how such changes may require different strategies for effective and universally accessible warnings.
+The needs of populations are constantly evolving, the nature of risk is changing as climate change advances, urbanization is increasing, and vulnerabilities are [New Zealand] shifting: our warning systems must develop accordingly.
+Weather science must account for the nonlinear changes in extreme events as socio-ecological systems are affected by climate change [New Zealand], and work with a variety of actors to determine how such changes may require different strategies for effective and universally accessible warnings.

 The third goal (G3) underlines the fact that uncertainty is inherent in all weather information due to the intrinsic limits of predictability, limitations of our observing, data assimilation and forecast systems and the spatial and temporal limits of information content itself.
 WWRP must work on addressing the factors that create uncertainty in forecasts, while also formulating and applying effective strategies for communicating uncertainty through a value cycle approach.
 Uncertainty is herein reframed as ‘confidence’, and it is the quantification of forecast confidence, and understanding how best to communicate confidence, that is critical for informed decision-making.